Skim Persaraan Kebangsaan

 These withdrawal options provide flexibility in accessing your savings based on specific circumstances and needs throughout your working life and during retirement.

-Zakat is applicable only to the savings in the Member Account.
+Zakat is applicable to the savings in the SPK Member Account only .

 SPK Retirement Account